simon814b/challenge-intern-bigblue/README.md

 You will also need to run the backend.
 Here is how to do it.

 Download [this repository](https://github.com/mboumerdassi/bigblue-intern-challenge-backend).
-To start the server, open a terminal, go to the repo's root and run the following command: run main.go.
+To start the server, open a terminal, go to the repo's root and run the following command: `run main.go` (*`go run products.go`* instead?).
 You can now start coding!

 ## Your missions